 John D. Porcari, Parsons Brinckerhoff; formerly of the

-When: Tuesday, May 12, 2015; 9:00 AM to 12:30 PM, with lunch to follow.
+When: Thursday, May 19, 2015; 9:00 AM to 12:30 PM, with lunch to follow.
 Registration and breakfast begin at 8:15 AM.

 Where: Covington & Burling LLP, 10th Floor, One CityCenter, 850 Tenth Street, NW, Washington, DC 20001

 To RSVP, please e-mail your name, position, affiliation, and contact information to Ruth Mary Giverin of Common Good at email@example.com.
 Please contact Ruth with any questions as well.
 This invitation is transferable, but all attendees must register before the day of the event.Comment ›